n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

   - "Ra,Asat,Halant"
   - "Nga,Asat,Halant"
   - "Mon Nga,Asat,Halant"

+In the Myanmar (or Burmese) language, "Nga" is the only "Kinzi"-forming consonant.
+"Mon Nga" can form a "Kinzi" in the Mon language, and "Ra" can form a "Kinzi" in Sanskrit written with the Myanmar script.

 #### 2.6: Post-base consonants ####

-Seventh, any non-base consonants that occur after the base consonant must be tagged with `POS_AFTER_MAIN`.
-Such consonants will usually be preceded by a "Halant" glyph.
+Seventh, any remaining non-base consonants that occur after the base consonant must be tagged with `POS_AFTER_MAIN`.
+Full consonants (of class `CONSONANT`) will be preceded by a "Halant" glyph.
+Medial consonants (of class `CONSONANT_MEDIAL`) will not be preceded by a "Halant" glyph.

+> Note: "Medial Ra" should have been tagged with
+> `POS_PREBASE_CONSONANT` in stage 2, step four, and must not be
+> re-tagged in this step.